How a Space-Time Singularity Helps Remove the Ultraviolet Divergence Problem: Introduction

 As our second main result (see Section \ref{subsec:jump}, in particular Proposition \ref{prop:2}), in addition to the Hamiltonian $H$, we construct the Bohm-Bell process \cite{Bell86,DGTZ04} for a particular choice of $H$ (viz., $\widetilde{\kappa}_j=\pm 1$ in the notation of Section~\ref{sec:thm1}) and an initial wave function $\Psi_0$ from a suitable subspace of Hilbert space.
 It is a piecewise-deterministic Markovian jump process in the configuration space of a variable number of particles that is $|\Psi_t|^2$ distributed at every coordinate time $t$, and its jumps correspond to the creation or annihilation events.
 Similar processes were devised in \cite{bohmibc} for non-relativistic space-time and in \cite{HT22} for Minkowski space-time with a Coulomb field.
 While we do not rigorously prove the existence of the process, we can specify what its defining equations must be, in particular the law \eqref{jumprate} for the rate of particle creation at the singularity.
 This rate depends on the wave function and thus on time, while the direction of emission is uniformly distributed over all directions.
 A similar law had been conjectured in \cite{timelike}.

 Here is a comparison between the non-relativistic \cite{ibc2a}, the special-relativistic \cite{HT22}, and the present general-relativistic case (summarized in Table~\ref{tab:1}).
 While the special-relativistic process circles the origin infinitely many times before hitting it, our process does not, and thus is similar in this respect to the non-relativistic process.
 Another such similarity concerns the radial speed with which the quantum particle hits the origin: while it does with speed 0 in the special-relativistic case, it does with nonzero speed in our and the non-relativistic case.
-(Note that the geometrically appropriate way of measuring this speed is $\D R/\D t$, where $R$ denotes the radial metric distance from the singularity, which is not the same as $r$, as the latter is defined so that $4\pi r^2$ is the surface area of the sphere with coordinate $r$, see Section~\ref{subsec:Rcoord}.)
+(Note that the geometrically appropriate way of measuring this speed is $\D R/\D t$, where $R$ denotes the Regge-Wheeler ``tortoise'' coordinate that makes $(t,R)$ conformally Lorentzian, see Section~\ref{subsec:Rcoord}.)